Ivano Dionigi

 Ivano Dionigi (born February 20, 1948, in Pesaro) is an Italian lecturer and rector.

-He is a professor of Latin literature, he was Rector of the Alma Mater - University of Bologna from 2009 to 2015; he is a member of the Academy of Sciences of Bologna.
+He is a professor of Latin literature, he was Rector of the University of Bologna from 2009 to 2015; he is a member of the Academy of Sciences of Bologna.
 On 10 November 2012 he was nominated by Benedict XVI as president of the newly formed Pontifical Academy for Latin.

 Academic career

 After graduating from the 'Terenzio Mamiani' high school in Pesaro, he graduated in classical literature at the University of Bologna.
 At the same University he trained as a researcher and as a lecturer in 1990.
 In 1999 he became founder and director of the La Permanenza del Classico Study Center.

 On 27 May 2009 he was elected Rector of the University of Bologna, with 1282 preferences.
 Over the years his studies have focused mainly on Lucretius and Seneca, on the relationship between Christians and Pagans.
 He has also made over a hundred publications.
 He is a Member of the Italian Communist Party, he was part of the Bologna City Council.